 - Practicing in a global environment

-- The importance of pro bono work early in your career
+- The importance of pro bono work early in an associate's career

 - Embracing technology and innovation in legal practice